senzing-garage/docker-compose-demo/docs/docker-compose-getting-started/README.md

       docker-compose --file resources/senzing/docker-compose-senzing-installation.yaml up
     ```

-1. For the SQLite database, ownership needs to be changed.
+1. For the SQLite database, directory ownership needs to be changed.
    Example:

     ```console